-I use my homemade chili powder in this crock pot cauliflower chicken chili.
-It's a mix of five simple spices that give it that classic chili flavor – two kinds of smoked paprika, cumin, garlic and oregano.
-The only other spice I add to the chili is chipotle chile flakes.
-They give it a little more smoky heat.
+I use my simple homemade chili powder in this chicken chili.
+It's a mix of just five spices that creates that classic chili flavor.
+The only other spice I add to the chili is chipotle chile flakes for a little extra smoky heat.

 Of course, you can always adjust the heat to your taste by adding more or less of the dried chile.
 You can also substitute a green bell pepper for the poblano pepper if you want a milder chili.
 Or use a hotter pepper to add more heat.
 Here's a guide to popular hot pepper varieties.